US-EPA-CAMD/easey-facilities-api/README.md

 ## API Endpoints

-Please refer to the Facilities Management API Swagger Documentation for descriptions of the endpoints.
+Please refer to the Facilities Management API Swagger Documentation for descriptions of the endpoints.<br>
 [Dev Environment](https://api.epa.gov/easey/dev/facilities-mgmt/swagger/) | [Test Environment](https://api.epa.gov/easey/test/facilities-mgmt/swagger/) | [Beta Environment](https://api.epa.gov/easey/beta/facilities-mgmt/swagger/) | [Staging Environment](https://api.epa.gov/easey/staging/facilities-mgmt/swagger/)

-​
 ## License & Contributing

 This project is licensed under the MIT License.
-We encourage you to read this project’s [License](LICENSE), [Contributing Guidelines](CONTRIBUTING.md), and [Code of Conduct](CODE_OF_CONDUCT.md).
+We encourage you to read this project’s [License](LICENSE), [Contributing Guidelines](CONTRIBUTING.md), and [Code of Conduct](CODE-OF-CONDUCT.md).

 ## Disclaimer
 The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
 EPA has relinquished control of the information and no longer has responsibility to protect the integrity , confidentiality, or availability of the information.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
 The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.